open-neuromorphic/open-neuromorphic.github.io/content/neuromorphic-computing/research/call-for-papers-onr.md

 - **Build Trust:** Earn the "ONM Community Approved" badge for your project
 - **Accelerate Science:** Contribute to a shared ecosystem of reliable and reusable research
 - **Get Constructive Feedback:** Receive expert review from community volunteers
-- **Receive a DOI:** Approved projects are eligible for DOI assignment, providing a permanent record of community endorsement
 - **Showcase Excellence:** Featured projects receive a dedicated certificate page in our Approved Research Registry

 ## What Can You Submit?